BUSINESS AND BASIS OF PRESENTATION

 ASU 2020-02, "Financial Instruments - Credit Losses (Topic 326) and Leases (Topic 842)".
 ASU 2020-02 incorporates SEC SAB 119 (updated from SAB 102) into the Accounting Standards Codification (the "Codification") by aligning SEC recommended policies and procedures with ASC 326.
 ASU 2020-02 was effective on January 1, 2020 and had no material impact on the Company’s documentation requirements.

 ASU 2020-04, "Reference Rate Reform (Topic 848).
 ASU 2020-04 provides optional expedients and exceptions for applying GAAP to loan and lease agreements, derivative contracts, and other transactions affected by the anticipated transition away from LIBOR toward new interest rate benchmarks.
 For transactions that are modified because of reference rate reform and that meet certain scope guidance (i) modifications of loan agreements should be accounted for by prospectively adjusting the effective interest rate and the modification will be considered "minor" so that any existing unamortized origination fees/costs would carry forward and continue to be amortized and (ii) modifications of lease agreements should be accounted for as a continuation of the existing agreement with no reassessments of the lease classification and the discount rate or re-measurements of lease payments that otherwise would be required for modifications not accounted for as separate contracts.
 ASU 2020-04 also provides numerous optional expedients for derivative accounting.
 ASU 2020-04 is effective March 12, 2020 through December 31, 2022.
 An entity may elect to apply ASU 2020-04 for contract modifications as of January 1, 2020, or prospectively from a date within an interim period that includes or is subsequent to March 12, 2020, up to the date that the financial statements are available to be issued.
 Once elected for a Topic or an Industry Subtopic within the Codification, the amendments in this ASU must be applied prospectively for all eligible contract modifications for that Topic or Industry Subtopic.
-We anticipate this ASU will simplify any modifications we execute between the selected start date (yet to be determined) and December 31, 2022 that are directly related to LIBOR transition by allowing prospective recognition of the continuation of the contract, rather than extinguishment of the old contract resulting in writing off unamortized fees/costs.
-We are evaluating the impacts of this ASU and have not yet determined if the LIBOR transition and this ASU will have material effects on the Company’s business operations and consolidated financial statements.
+It is anticipated this ASU will simplify any modifications executed between the selected start date (yet to be determined) and December 31, 2022 that are directly related to LIBOR transition by allowing prospective recognition of the continuation of the contract, rather than extinguishment of the old contract resulting in writing off unamortized fees/costs.
+The Company is evaluating the impact of this ASU and has not yet determined if the LIBOR transition and this ASU will have material effects on the Company’s business operations and consolidated financial statements.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.